myval2012/vpTelosysPlugin/doc/overview.md

 opposing class.

-![link, one representative attribute](imgs/linkOneReprAttr.png) *One representative attribute.
+![link, one representative attribute](imgs/linkOneReprAttr.png)

+*One representative attribute.
 One-To-Many / Many-To-One*

-![link, two representative attributes](imgs/linkTwoReprAttr.png) *Both representative attributes.
+![link, two representative attributes](imgs/linkTwoReprAttr.png)

+*Both representative attributes.
 Many-To-Many*

 Multiplicity together with type modifier (only type modifier used is '[]') describe whether link references a single entity or a collection.
 Association class is used to specify join entity (if the association is many-to-many).

 ![One-To-One relationship](imgs/oneToOne.png)

 *One-To-One*

 There are multiple ways of connecting representative attribute and FK attributes in Telosys.
-(TODO use better sentence)
 <ul>
     <li>Inference - Not supported.</li>
     <li>@LinkByAttr - Stereotype.</li>